 Maintenance checks are performed in accordance with manufacturer recommendations.
-For any major maintenance procedures referenced in Table 9.1, the affected monitors must pass all of the

-Attachment 15 -- QACPP for THC, CO, O2, and CO2 CEMS Clean Harbors Aragonite, LLC page 17 January 29, 2019 UTD981552177 annual performance specification test (PST) procedures, with the exception of the RATA, before being returned to service.
+For any major maintenance procedures referenced in Table 9.1, the affected monitors must pass all of the annual performance specification test (PST) procedures, with the exception of the RATA, before being returned to service.